Riding the Trend or Protecting Profits | Aehr Test Systems (AEHR)

 Current profitability levels for the company are sitting at:

-The net margin for Aehr Test Systems stands at -12.21.
-The total capital return value is set at -24.41, while invested capital returns managed to touch -13.90.
+The net margin for Aehr Test Systems stands at +18.59.
 Equity return is now at value 4.50, with 3.10 for asset returns.

-Based on Aehr Test Systems (AEHR), the company’s capital structure generated 42.13 points at debt to equity in total, while total debt to capital is 29.64.
-Total debt to assets is 22.26, with long-term debt to equity ratio resting at 8.80.
-Finally, the long-term debt to capital ratio is 6.19.

-When we switch over and look at the enterprise to sales, we see a ratio of 5.83, with the company’s debt to enterprise value settled at 0.09.
-The receivables turnover for the company is 3.72 and the total asset turnover is 0.79.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 2.12.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 5.45.